IBT-FMI/COSplay/documentation/pyboard.rst

 .. _cosplayer:

-COSplayer - A Reproduceable Device
+COSplayer - A Reproducible Device
 ==================================

 COSplay is designed for and tested on a pyboard-based device with specific input and output capabilities.